VERMONT PHOSPHORUS INNOVATION CHALLENGE SPRING 2022 UPDATE

 - On May 21, 2018, the Administration held a meeting from 1-3 pm at the Agency of Natural Resources (ANR) Annex with interested parties to field questions and discuss the challenge.

 - Stage One proposals were received, via email, by 5pm EST on July 6, 2018.

 - 12 teams that submitted responses to Stage One were selected to make an in-person presentation to the Evaluation Team on Septmeber 6, 2018.

 - Six teams were selected to progress to Stage Two of VPIC, notification occured on September 30, 2018.

-- Stage Two will conclude on July 31, 2019.
+- Stage Two concluded on September 30, 2019.